qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/case_studies/canada_brunswick.rst

 Conclusion
 ==========

 The hiking map was printed on heavy-duty waterproof paper, folded and inserted in the back of the new edition of the Fundy Footpath Hiker’s Guide Book.
-Quantum GIS was the best and most functional choice for the creation of this map.
+QGIS was the best and most functional choice for the creation of this map.
 Being free software the price was right for a volunteer creating a map for a non-profit organization.
 But the real advantage of QGIS was that it had all of the functionality and tools required to create a highly useful and detailed hiking map from start to finish.
 I would highly recommend QGIS to both experienced and beginning GIS users alike.

 .. figure:: ./images/canada_brunswick5.jpg
    :alt: The final Fundy Footpath map with accompanying guidebook